 Early Life and Career:

 Abdallah Muhammad Ibn Jabir Ibn Sinan al-Battani al-Harrani was born around 858 C.E. in Harran.
 Battani was first educated by his father Jabir Ibn San’an al-Battani, who also was a well-known scientist.
-He then moved to Raqqa, situated on the bank of the Euphrates, where he received advanced education and later on flourished as a scholar.
+He then moved to Raqqa, situated on the bank of the Euphrates, where he received an advanced education and later on flourished as a scholar.
 At the beginning of the 9th century, he migrated to Samarra, where he worked till the end of his life.
 His family had been members of the Sabian sect, a religious sect of star worshippers from Harran.
 Being worshipers of the stars meant that the Sabians had a strong motivation for the study of astronomy.
 Al-Battani, unlike Thabit, another mathematician from his home town, was not a believer in the Sabian religion.
 His name “Abu Abdallah Mohammad” indicates that he was certainly a Muslim.

 Al-Battani made remarkably accurate astronomical observations at Antioch and ar-Raqqah in Syria.
 The town of ar-Raqqah, where most of al-Battani’s observations were made, became prosperous when Caliph Harun al-Rashid built several palaces there.